 This mindset can and does create tension within teams though.
 As the rest of the team drives to the release cycle it almost feels like these people swim against the tide of rapid release.
 The whistleblower opens their mouth and often the response in the meeting is a collective eye roll.

 In the past, I’ve felt that exploring these divisions has been useful.
 It helps us better understand the tensions that exist.
 Once we understand and acknowledge, we can work to improve.
-For that reason I still support the dissection and analysis of this tension.
-But there’s more work to be done.
-Once we dissect, we must repair.
+There’s more work to be done.
 We’ve got to find ways to support the vital work these folks do.

 I believe, just as whistleblowers are supported by law, we in tech must create spaces for our very own whistleblowers.Just as whistleblowers are supported by law, we in tech must create spaces for our very own whistleblowers.
 Click To Tweet

 Spaces were they feel supported and strengthened and listened to.
-Because trust me, there’s nothing worse than working in a way that ends up having you feeling undervalues, disrespected and unsupported.
+Because trust me, there’s nothing worse than working in a way that ends up having people feeling undervalued, disrespected and unsupported.

 Focus on Unity

-There’s a lot to explore in this space, so let’s begin here today.
 One way to improve is to focus on what unites us.
 What we all have in common.
-Here’s a quick stab.
-I bet you can all think of other stuff too.
+Some of these you be be surprised about.

-The reality is, that all teams by nature tend to be passionate about delivery quality.
-It could be that quality means different things to different people though.
+My experience is that most people are passionate about quality.
+The nature of that quality differs though.
 A software engineer may value the quality of maintainable code, while an ops person values the reliability of a system.
 A product owner values a compelling feature.
 So while there’s disparity in how that value may play out in a team, there’s no denying that we all value quality to some degree and want to see that improve.
+We can use that to unite us and appreciate each others perspectives.

 Many of us want to come to work and feel useful and somehow contributing to society.
 There’s nothing more demoralising than working on a feature or a product that’s retired before the consumer even sees it.
 If we work our butts off to deliver something, lets at least make sure it gets delivered.